Skip to main content

 • Prefer attaching AWS ELB Load Balancers over individual EC2 instances.

-• Prefer attaching AWS Elastic Beanstalk Applications over Elastic Beanstalk Environments.
+• Prefer attaching AWS Elastic Beanstalk Applications over individual components.

 • Always prefer attaching URLs, which serve as top-level identifiers in many configurations.

-If a logical pattern exists for determining which objects should be attached to an application, implement that logic as an auto-attachment rule.
+If a logical pattern exists, implement it as an auto-attachment process.
 This ensures Cloudaware continuously tracks and attaches new resources that meet the criteria.
-Manual attachment should be limited to truly static resources that are not expected to change over time.
+Use manual attachment only for static resources that are not expected to change over time.

 JavaScript errors detected